June 2019 Gulf of Oman incident: Iran

 After news of the incident, the Iranian Foreign Minister Mohammad Javad Zarif tweeted "Suspicious doesn't begin to describe what likely transpired this morning."
 He described the attacks as a move by "the B-team" to sabotage diplomacy.
-Iran's United Nations mission issued a statement wherein it called on the United States and its regional allies to "put an end to mischievous plots and false flag operations in the region."
+Iran's mission to the United Nations issued a statement wherein it called on the United States and its regional allies to "put an end to mischievous plots and false flag operations in the region."
 Iranian parliament speaker Ali Larijani said that the United States may have carried out false flag operations against the oil tankers.

 On 18 June, Iranian president Hassan Rouhani said on live television that "Iran will not wage war against any nation.
 Those facing us are a group of politicians with little experience."

 Iran's mission to the United Nations responded to the U.S. accusation by saying that the Iranian government "categorically rejects" the U.S. claim that it was responsible for the attacks and condemned it "in the strongest possible terms".